 Devonport Gymnastics – healthy bodies, healthy minds

 Set in the small coastal city of Devonport, Tasmania, is a thriving gymnastics club dedicated to caring for its members, in both body and mind.
 Devonport Gymnastics is a proud Good Sports club.
+We’re also proud to announce they have been chosen as 2019 Good Sports Healthy Minds Club of the Year.
 They have been a part of the program for going on two years now and completed the Healthy Minds mental health accreditation about eighteen months ago.

 The Healthy Minds program is available to all Good Sports clubs in Tasmania and is supported by the State Government.
 Through this program, Good Sports works with sporting clubs to build stronger and safer support networks that encourage open and inclusive conversations around mental health.

 The program involves a few key milestones including club leadership attending a Healthy Minds workshop, promoting positive mental health messages through sharing of resources and posters and implementing a Healthy Minds policy at the club, among other activities.

 Leanne Lillico, the Devonport Gymnastics Club Coordinator, spoke to Good Sports about why the Healthy Minds program is so important to her.

 A close-knit community

 Leanne loves her life on the north coast of Tasmania.
 It’s a beautiful area and in her opinion, Devonport has all the activities that you can find in a bigger city, but in a smaller and friendlier setting.

 “This allows for a closer-knit community and means everyone can help to support each other,” Leanne explains.